AhmedMaherElSaeidi/A.I.-library/README.md

 - **User Management**: Admins can list user accounts and view the contents of user carts, providing essential administrative control.

-- **Book Management**: Admins can add new books to the library's collection, update existing book, and delete books as needed.
+- **Book Management**: Admins can add new books to the library's collection, update existing books, and delete books as needed.

 ### Account Deletion:

-- **Account Deletion**: Both normal and admin users have the ability to delete their accounts when necessary.
+- **Account Deletion**: Both normal and admin users can delete their accounts when necessary.

 ## Technologies Used